surniaulula/wpsso/readme.txt

 == Upgrade Notice ==

-= 13.12.0-dev.2 =
+= 13.12.0-dev.3 =

 (2022/12/01) Added support for user profile images from the Ultimate Member plugin.
+Added new inline variable for custom fields %%cf_{name}%%.

 = 13.11.0 =